ALM-Rangers/Extracting-effective-permissions-from-TFS/Doc/Extracting effective permissions whitepaper.md

 ALM RANGERS
  ---

-Extract effective permissions from TFS 2013
+Extract effective permissions from TFS 2013, 2015, 2017 and VSTS
 ===

 Hosam Kamel, Michel Perfetti

-Understanding effective permissions can be daunting in Visual Studio Team Foundation Server (TFS), especially when compliance goals require changes to default security and privileges.
+Understanding effective permissions can be daunting in Visual Studio Team Foundation Server (TFS) and Visual Studio Team Services (VSTS), especially when compliance goals require changes to default security and privileges.

 This whitepaper examines permissions in TFS, introduces security management tools, and helps you understand the world of security namespaces.
 We introduce our research code sample, which you can re-use to extract effective permissions, or customize to meet your needs.